raewooda/a-relief-of-time-and-space/src/site/notes/landing pages/crafting.md

 {"dg-publish":true,"permalink":"/landing-pages/crafting/","contentClasses":"cards"}
 ---

-Crafting is my outlet for expression and affection, combining disparate forms to create an object enthused with devotion.
+Crafting is my outlet for expression and affection, combining disparate forms to create an object infused with care.

 | File                                         | cover                                                                                                                                                                                                                              |
 | -------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |